Bridging Composite and Real: Towards End-to-end Deep Image Matting: GFM: Glance and Focus Matting Network

 \subsection{Shared Encoder}

-As shown in Figure~\ref{fig:network}, GFM has an encoder-decoder structure, where the encoder is shared by two subsequent decoders.
-The encoder takes a single image as input and processes it through five blocks $E_0\sim E_4$, where each reduces the resolution by half.
-We adopt the ResNet-34~\cite{he2016deep} or DenseNet-121~\cite{huang2017densely} pre-trained on the ImageNet training set as our backbone encoder.
+GFM has an encoder-decoder structure, where the encoder is shared by two subsequent decoders.
+As shown in Figure~\ref{fig:network}, the encoder takes a single image as input and processes it through five blocks $E_0\sim E_4$, where each reduces the resolution by half.
+We adopt the DenseNet-121~\citep{huang2017densely}, ResNet-34, or ResNet-101~\citep{he2016deep} pre-trained on the ImageNet training set as our backbone encoder.
 Specifically, for DenseNet-121, we add a convolution layer to reduce the output feature channels to 512.